 Back in 1975, William Shatner starred in The Devil’s Rain.
-That tale of Satanists and family curses has gone on to become a cult favorite.
-So when I saw the poster for Devil’s Revenge featuring a shotgun-wielding Shat and some nasty looking demons I had to check it out.
+That tale of Satanists and family curses has gone on to become a cult favourite.
+So when I saw the poster for Devil’s Revenge featuring a shotgun-wielding Shat and some nasty-looking demons, I had to check it out.
 Just two problems, Shatner is barely in the film and director Jared Cohn is no Robert Fuest, (though to be fair those are some big shoes to fill).

-So there’s only one thing to do, get his wife Susan (Jeri Ryan, Star Trek: Voyager) and kids Dana (Ciara Hanna, Pernicious) and Eric (Robert Scott Wilson) and ask his dad Hayes (William Shatner, Star Trek, A Christmas Horror Story) for advice.
+So there’s only one thing to do, get his wife Susan (Jeri Ryan, Star Trek: Voyager) and kids Dana (Ciara Hanna, Pernicious) and Eric (Robert Scott Wilson) and ask his dad Hayes (William Shatner, Star Trek, To Your Last Death) for advice.
 He gets more abuse than advice however and ends up taking his family back to the cave where his friend died to defeat the evil or die trying.

 The only saving grace is that most viewers will probably have checked out before Devil’s Revenge comes to its embarrassingly bad ending.

-Cleopatra Entertainment will release Devil’s Revenge to theaters and VOD on October 1st.
-DVD and Blu Ray will get it on the 22nd.
+Cleopatra Entertainment will release Devil’s Revenge to theatres and VOD on October 1st.
+DVD and Blu-ray will get it on the 22nd.
 You can find details on its website and Facebook page.